 - Remember to keep them clean!
 Since fake plants are otherwise so low-maintenance, it may be easy to forget to dust them.
 Keep the surfaces clean so they not only last longer, but look more realistic!
 If buying silk varieties, keep them away from direct sunlight or they may fade over time.

-I have this faux fiddle leaf fig tree in both sizes.
+I have this faux fiddle leaf fig tree from Pottery Barn in both sizes they offer.
 Out of the box, it doesn’t look great.
 But with some gentle leaf adjustments (they’re all wired) it looks beautiful!
 You can see my tips on styling and adjusting it in my post on the best faux fiddle leaf fig trees and styling tips.
+You can see the tree shown below in combination with my favorite faux greenery stems (only four stems).

 I was so happy to see Pottery Barn brought back these faux fig branches that I used several years ago!
 They’re beautiful for fall!

-Following are a few of my favorite Pottery Barn faux greenery and stems (click any of the images below to learn more about each item):
+Following are a few of my favorite Pottery Barn faux greenery and stems that are currently in stock.
+Click any of the images below to learn more about each item.

 Second to Pottery Barn, I feel like Hobby Lobby is my other go-to for the best faux greenery.
 I will never pay full price for theirs, as I feel like they go on sale every few weeks for 30-50% off!
 They also have arguably the most expansive selection of any chain store.
 You can shop their faux greenery and foliage here.